Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 ### Initialize the Project

-The first step is to initialize your project with a `package.json` file.
+1. The first step is to initialize your project with a `package.json` file.
 Run the command:

 	`npm init -y`

-Add the `-y` flag which will automatically answer `yes` to all the initialization questions; ‘who's the author?’, ‘what's the license?’, and questions you don’t care about for our example.
+2. Add the `-y` flag which will automatically answer `yes` to all the initialization questions; ‘who's the author?’, ‘what's the license?’, and questions you don’t care about for our example.

 ### Add React Dependencies

-Next, you're going to add `React` to the project.
+3. Next, add `React` to the project.
 There are two packages you need; `React`, and `React DOM`. `React` is the star of the show and includes the core `React` library. `React DOM` is a secondary package responsible for rendering  `components` to the `DOM` in the browser.

-Back in your terminal type the following command to add both packages to the project:
+4. Back in your terminal type the following command to add both packages to the project:

 	`npm install react react-dom`

 ### Add Scripts for Building and Running the Code

-The final part of setup involves the `package.json` file.
+5. The final part of setup involves the `package.json` file.
 You should see the `react` and `react-dom` dependencies there.

-Once you’ve built your app, you need to call `Parcel` to bundle everything and run it.
+Once you build your app, you need to call `Parcel` to bundle everything and run it.
 It’s not a huge job, but you can add a simple shortcut to help out.

 In your `package.json` file, add a new property, ‘`scripts`’ and add a new command property under this and call it ‘`start`’.
 Next, add the command: